TwoStoryRobot/javascript/README.md

 // bad

 // This is a very long comment that continues on and goes over multiple lines,
-// saying something very long and details which all developers will appreciate
+// saying something very long and detailed which all developers will appreciate
 // reading and thinking about.

 /* This is just a single line comment. */